vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

-45. As has been said by Parasara and Suka this man is the servant of none whatever :- "Seeing his own functionary noose in hand, Yama, in- deed, whispers in his ear, shun those that have taken refuge with Madhusudana, for I am the master only of other men and not of the Vishnavas."
+45. As has been said by Parasara and Suka this man is the servant of none whatever :- "Seeing his own functionary noose in hand, Yama, indeed, whispers in his ear, shun those that have taken refuge with Madhusudana, for I am the master only of other men and not of the Vishnavas."
 </details>